juoweichen/Ant-Farm-Simulator/README.md

 ```

 ## Find the shortest path for each adjacent room with start room
-Because the travesal rules, the number of ants we can send at one turn has been limit by the number of adjacent room.
-For example, if start room adjacent with 5 ants, we can at most send 5 ants per turn.

-After BFS, I found the shortest path is B in here:
+First, adopting BFS to find the shorest path.
+For instance, we found the shortest path is B in here:
 ```
         / [A] - [...] - ... \
         / [B] - [...] - ... \